leancode/ttdoc/Folder-Structure.md

 ### timetrex/classes/modules/.*
 All Modules Will Have At Least Two Files <br>
-.*Factory.class (They Get Data from ListFactory, and Proccess them Before Returen it to api) .*RequestListFactory.class (Direct Access To the Database)
+.*Factory.class (They Get Data from ListFactory, and Proccess them Before Returen it to api, and save data to db) .*RequestListFactory.class (This For Fetching Data)

 ### timetrex/classes/modules/api
 This Hold All API Routing, They Really Act As Controller (In Laravel)